-Performance Measures for the Performance Period Ending in Fiscal 2019.
-The performance share awards that were granted in fiscal 2017 for the fiscal 2017 to fiscal 2019 performance period were approved for payout upon the Committee's certification of performance against the goals and impact of any adjustment events at its meeting on December 3, 2019.
-Pursuant to the defined adjustment events, all financial impacts related to our acquisition of CMW were excluded from the payout calculation, as were certain other previously defined adjustment events.
-The performance share awards were paid out after our fiscal 2019 financial results were released on December 18, 2019.
-A summary of the performance shares paid out to our named executive officers for the fiscal 2017 to fiscal 2019 performance period, and the value realized on vesting for those awards, can be found in the "Option Exercises and Stock Vested for Fiscal 2019" table beginning on page 49 in the "Number of Shares Acquired on Vesting" and "Value Realized on Vesting" columns, respectively.
+Performance Measures for the Performance Period Ending in Fiscal 2020.
+The performance share awards that were granted in fiscal 2018 for the fiscal 2018 to fiscal 2020 performance period were approved for payout upon the Committee's certification of performance against the goals and impact of any predefined adjustment events at its meeting on December 1, 2020.
+Pursuant to the predefined adjustment events, all financial impacts related to our acquisitions of CMW and Venture Products were excluded from the payout calculation, as were certain other predefined adjustment events.
+We did not adjust our performance measures or goals which were set at the beginning of fiscal 2018 as a result of the COVID-19 pandemic.
+Primarily as a result of the exclusion of the CMW and Venture Products acquisitions from our fiscal 2019 and fiscal 2020 financial results, respectively, the payout for our fiscal 2018 to fiscal 2020 performance share awards was only 68.6% of target.

-The table below outlines the corporate performance measures and weightings, as well as threshold, target and maximum goals that were established by the Committee at the beginning of fiscal 2017, along with actual levels of performance, for the fiscal 2017 to fiscal 2019 performance share awards.
+The table below outlines the corporate performance measures and weightings, as well as threshold, target and maximum goals that were established by the Committee at the beginning of fiscal 2018, along with actual levels of performance when factoring in adjustment events, for the fiscal 2018 to fiscal 2020 performance share awards.

-Fiscal 2017 to Fiscal 2019 Threshold Target Maximum Performance Measures (40% payout) (100% payout) (200% payout) Actual 40% cumulative corporate net income plus \$899,352 after-tax interest (in thousands) \$672,901 \$841,126 \$953,273 (between target and maximum) 30% cumulative corporate revenue \$7,783,380 (in thousands) \$7,496,834 \$7,963,555 \$8,419,010 (between threshold and target) 30% cumulative corporate average 7.11110 net assets turns 5.80531 6.82977 7.85424 (between target and maximum) Fiscal 2017 to fiscal 2019 performance share award payout 122.06% of target
+Fiscal 2018 to Fiscal 2020 Performance Measures Threshold (40% payout) Target (100% payout) Maximum (200% payout) Actual 50% cumulative corporate net income plus \$914,197 after-tax interest (in thousands) \$788,735 \$985,919 \$1,183,103 (between threshold and target) 20% cumulative corporate revenue \$7,921,132 (in thousands) \$7,848,871 \$8,336,515 \$8,814,440 (between threshold and target) 30% cumulative corporate average 6.73214 net assets turns 6.11783 7.19745 8.27707 (between threshold and target) Fiscal 2018 to fiscal 2020 performance share award payout 68.6% of target

 Corporate Performance Discussion and Analysis.
-When applying the actual performance against the weightings of the performance measures, the fiscal 2017 to fiscal 2019 payout was 122.06% of target.
-As a result, all of our named executive officers received a performance share payout that was 122.06% of target.
+When applying the actual performance when factoring in the defined adjustment events against the weightings of the performance measures, the fiscal 2018 to fiscal 2020 payout was 68.6% of target.
+As a result, all of our named executive officers received a performance share payout that was 68.6% of target.

 Target Total Direct Compensation.
 As described previously, when analyzing compensation, we look at base salary, target total cash compensation and target total direct compensation in comparison to the market 50th percentile when establishing new base salary levels, target annual cash incentive awards and long-term incentive awards.
 Actual value realized from long-term incentives is dependent on the stock price at the time of exercise for stock option grants and actual payout of performance share awards at the end of the three-year term, which is dependent on actual cumulative performance against established performance goals.
 Therefore, it is difficult to assess actual total direct compensation on an annual basis in comparison to the market since the market data may have changed significantly when actual long-term incentive results are fully realized.
 We believe it is important to continue to review target total direct compensation when establishing long-term incentive grants.
-The fiscal 2019 target total direct compensation (sum of actual base salary, target annual cash incentive and target value of equity awards), for each named executive officer is compared to the market 50th percentile in the table below.
+The fiscal 2020 target total direct compensation (sum of actual base salary, including as reduced on May 1, 2020, target annual cash incentive, including as based on the reduced salary, and target value of equity awards), for each named executive officer is in the table below.

-Name Fiscal 2019 Target Total Direct Compensation (\$) Comparison to Market 50 th Percentile
+Name Fiscal 2020 Target Total Direct Compensation (\$)

-Mr. Olson 5,742,500 3% below
+Mr. Olson 6,603,750

-Ms. Peterson 1,862,125 5% below
+Ms. Peterson 1,941,000

-Mr. Dordell 1,321,600 2% below
+Mr. Rodier 1,775,000

-Mr. Hamilton 1,240,000 18% below
+Mr. Hamilton 1,322,000

-Mr. Rodier (1) 1,116,000 19% below
+Ms. Dahl 1,344,000